 Importance Of Proper Internal Temperature

-- Safe cooking: The USDA establishes that for safe consumption, all cuts of pork, including ribs, need to hit an internal temperature of at least 145°F. This step is crucial to eliminate any harmful bacteria that might be present and prevent any foodborne illnesses.
+- Cooking assurance: The USDA establishes that for proper consumption, all cuts of pork, including ribs, need to hit an internal temperature of at least 145°F. This step is crucial to eliminate any unwanted microorganisms that might be present and prevent any foodborne concerns.
 It’s not just a matter of meeting a guideline; it’s about ensuring the well-being of those enjoying the meal.

 - Flavor and texture: When you allow the ribs to cook slowly, reaching an internal temperature between 190-203°F, they become tender and absorb the smoky flavor from the grill or smoker.
 This slow cooking at a controlled temperature ensures that the connective tissues break down properly without drying out the meat, leading to juicy, rich ribs and fall-off-the-bone deliciousness.